tings0802/HPCC-Analyzer/README.md

-# HPCC-Analyzer
+# PyAnalyzer
-A Python-based text parsing tool used to analyze the HPCC results.
+A Python-based text parsing tool used to analyze the NAMD and HPCC results.